 The other keywords visible in Column C are Import and Sequential which will be covered later.
 The RuleTable keyword is important as it indicates that a chunk of rules will follow, based on some rule templates.
 After the RuleTable keyword there is a name, used to prefix the names of the generated rules.
-The row numbers are appended to guarantee unique rule names.
-The column of RuleTable indicates the column in which the rules start; columns to the left are ignored.
+The sheet name and row numbers are appended to guarantee unique rule names.